Do Go On - 205 - Oneida Community: From Sex Cult to Dinnerware

 Yeah, you're right.

-I was saying it because we're real smart.
+I'm not saying because we're real smart.

 Yeah, that's true.

-But that's unfair to put that on other people.
+But that's unfair to put that on other people who are less smart than us.

 Sorry, what was her name again?